What’s the Buzz

 Most people develop a stye on one side, but you can occasionally get styes on both eyelids at the same time.

-A chalazion is a swollen lump on the eyelid margin.
+A chalazion is a swollen lump on the eyelid margin that develops from a sebaceous gland (oil gland).
 It occurs when tiny meibomian glands (oil-secreting eyelid glands) become clogged.
-Sometimes, chalazia develop from internal styes.
+Sometimes, chalazia develops from internal styes.

 • A painful red bump at the edge of the eyelid and base of the eyelashes.